 - 3. Gently push the hose into the black cover until it begins to feed. - 4.
-Allow the hose to feed itself through the pump until 6" (15cm) remains on the entering side. - 5.
-Turn pump off. - 6.
-Connect mix pump hose to the elbow fitting (located on the left side of the mix line manifold) using small hose clamp.
-Be careful not to twist the mix hose. - 7.
-Turn pump on. - 8.
-Allow remaining 6" (15cm) of tubing to feed through pump until hose adapter prevents further feeding. - 9.
-Turn pump off. - 10.
-Connect free end of mix pump hose to 3-way Tee as shown in Figure 2-4.
-When all connections are complete the 3- way Tee must be lower than the black pump housing.
+Allow the hose to feed itself through the pump until about 6" (15cm) remains on the entering side. - 5.
+Turn the pump off. - Connect the mix pump hose to the elbow fitting (located on the left side of the mix line manifold) using a small hose clamp.
+Be careful not to twist the mix hose.

+- 7. Turn the pump on.

+- 8. Allow the remaining 6" (15cm) of tubing to feed through pump until the hose adapter prevents further feeding.

+- 9. Turn the pump off.